Beauty and the Beast (musical): International productions

 In 2005, Disney and Stage Entertainment produced a new version of the show, directed by Glenn Casale, using brand new sets and costumes.
 After touring the Netherlands and playing in Antwerp, Belgium, Disney and Stage Entertainment brought the show to Berlin, Germany, in 2006 after a (approx.) one-year run at the Metronom Theater in Oberhausen.
 This production opened in 2007 in Madrid, Spain and in 2009 in Barcelona, Spain; and Milan and Rome, Italy, with Arianna as Belle and Michel Altieri as the Beast.
 A Russian production of the show opened in 2009 in Moscow, Russia; with television actress Yekaterina Guseva and Stage Entertainment actress Natalya Bystrova alternating the role of Belle.

 The Broadway production played a second time in Mexico City beginning in September 2007 and in Hiroshima, Japan, beginning in February 2008.
 The Broadway production opened in South Africa in September 2008 and ran until March 2009.
 In 2004, Disney began to license the show to other companies for touring, and the show has been performed by professional and amateur companies in many countries.

 Russian revival at the Rossiya Theatre in Moscow, 2014.

 On October 24, 2013, the Glenn Casale production of Beauty and the Beast opened at Théâtre Mogador in Paris, France.
 A Russian revival was staged at the Russia theatre, in Moscow starring Anastasia Yatsenko and Yulia Iva alternating as Belle.
 One of the Belles in the original Russian cast, Natalya Bystrova, revisited the role for selected performances.
-The production came back to the Netherlands for a run at Circustheater in The Hague, starring Anouk Maas as Belle, Edwin Jonker as Beast and Freek Bartels as Gaston.
+The production came back to the Netherlands at the Circustheater in The Hague, starring Anouk Maas as Belle, Edwin Jonker as Beast and Freek Bartels as Gaston.

 Beginning October 2014, Disney Theatrical Productions, NETworks, and Broadway Entertainment Group launched an international tour in celebration of Beauty and the Beasts 20th anniversary on stage.
 The tour opened at the Zorlu Center in Istanbul, Turkey, and closed in January 2016 at Dubai World Trade Centre, having visited Turkey, United Arab Emirates, Greece, Italy, Philippines, Thailand, Singapore, Indonesia, China, Taiwan, Egypt, Lebanon, Romania, and Qatar.

 In 2016, Disney and Marmelade produced an updated version for the Flemish Region of Belgium.
 The original cast included Josje Huisman as Belle, Jan Schepens as Beast, Dieter Troubleyn as Gaston, Peter Van de Velde as Lumière, Frank Hoelen as Maurice, Ivan Pecnik as Cogsworth (called Tickens), Eline De Munck as Babette, Peter Thyssen as LeFou, Barbara Dex as Mrs. Potts and Saskia Schäfer as Madame de la Grande Bouche (called La Commodia).
 The show premiered on December 10, 2016, at Flanders Expo in Ghent.